ibm-cloud-docs/discovery-data/connectors.md

 {{site.data.keyword.discovery-data_short}} provides connectors to many popular data sources, as described in [Configuring data sources](/docs/discovery-data?topic=discovery-data-collections#collection-types).
 If you need to connect to a different data source, you can write and deploy a _custom connector_.
 {: shortdesc}

-This document provides information about writing and deploying a custom connector, including example code and configuration files for a basic connector.
+You can use the following information as guidance for writing and deploying a custom connector.
+The information also includes example code and configuration files for a basic connector.

 ## Custom connector requirements
 {: #about-ccs}